klaftertief/email_newsletters/readme.md

 	These constraints are regarded a small price for having a combined "Save and Send" button (which is simply called "Send").
 (We actually need the button's value to implement this functionality.)

 ## Change Log

+### 1.0.2

+Release-date: 2010-07-13

+This release is reverting the changes which were made for 1.0.1.
+Although by no means critical, they turned out to be useless.
+The issues which I tried to fix here were mainly caused by firewall settings.
+The second problem was: SwiftMailer's Swift_TransportException seems to be broken at the moment.
+But we can still leave the 'transport test' as it was in 1.0, because it will NOT break a process that wouldn't break anyway (upon the first connection attempt).

+Sorry for any confusion.

 ### 1.0.1